EbookFoundation/free-programming-books/CONTRIBUTING.md

 We're not that fussy about book-ness.
 Here are some attributes that signify that a resource is a book:

-- it has an ISBN
+- it has an ISBN (International Standard Book Number)
 - it has a Table of Contents
 - a downloaded version, especially ePub, is offered
 - it has editions